David-Bugaboo/Twentyheim/Treasures.md

 exceptions.
 It may be used once per game.
 After it is used, roll a die.
 On a 19 or
 20, the Ivory Scroll cracks and is destroyed.
 On any other result, it survives the
 casting and can be used again the next game.
 An Ivory Scroll may be sold for
-200gc, but can never be purchased.
+200 coroas, but can never be purchased.
 maGic spectacles
 These Magic Spectacles appear to be a normal set of eyeglasses.
 The lenses offer
 no magnification, but they do allow the wearer to see things that are otherwise